Process data from the lab equipment

 We are now ready to configure the modules.
 First, select the "ASCII data query and parser" plugin (fig.4a, pos.1) from a drop-down list.
 Then, enable a parsing option for data received (fig.4a, pos.2) and select the necessary data export plugins.
 The DDE server (fig.4b, pos.3) will help us to check that the data packet is parsed and exported.
 The "Direct Excel Connection" plugin

 will write data directly to a Microsoft Excel spreadsheet.

 Fig.4a.
 Serial port data and Excel.
 Data parser plugin.

 Fig.4b.
 Serial port data and Excel.
 Data export plugins.

 Now, please, open the ASCII parser and query configuration window by clicking the "Setup" button near a drop-down box (fig.4a, pos.1).
 The dialog window below will appear on the desktop (fig.5).

 Fig.5.
 Serial port data and Excel.
 The parser configuration window.

 The configuration process should be very simple if you have examined your data flow in the data logger window (fig.3).
 You should type in the same as in the data logger window in fields 1 and 2.
-Field #1 marks the beginning of the data block and the field #2 marks the end.
+Field #1 marks the beginning of the data block, and field #2 marks the end.
 In this example, our data block contains both markers.
 Therefore, all fields are not empty.
 The values to be typed in here are as underlined in red in fig.3 above.
-Because the report in this example is very long, then we should increase the "Timeout" value (fig.5 pos.#3) to prevent losing of a data.
+Because the report in this example is very long, then we should increase the "Timeout" value (fig.5 pos.#3) to prevent the loss of data.
 The option at pos.4 allows you to use the start marker in the parsing process.

 here and load it on the "Data parsing" page (fig.6 pos.#8).